iotapizza/wiki-beta/community.md

 <!-- SUBTITLE: Love, peace and happiness -->

 # IOTA Community
-Some basic info about the community here.
+Some basic info about the community needed here.
 # Pages
 Summary of pages in `/community`